Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Bolt.new if you need quick prototyping, hackathons, building mvps.
-Choose Tabnine if you prioritize enterprises with strict code privacy, regulated industries, security-conscious teams.
+Choose Bolt.new if your daily work is mostly in-browser full-stack app builder powered by StackBlitz + Claude.
+Choose Tabnine if your daily work is mostly Enterprises with strict code privacy, regulated industries, security-conscious teams.
 Bolt.new scores higher in user reviews (4.3 vs 4.1).
 Both offer free tiers — try each before committing.

 Bolt.new